gantry/docs-old/Docs/wordpress/tutorials/custom_font.md

 Adding a Custom Font
 ====================
-This tutorial will take you through the steps needed to add a custom font to your Gantry template and make it available on the Font Settings dropdown in the template parameters.
+This tutorial will take you through the steps needed to add a custom font to your Gantry template and make it available on the Font Settings dropdown in the template settings.

 In this example we will explain how you can add the custom free font **Bloody** to your Gantry template.